-Chromium is notably low or absent is highly refined carbohydrates and processed foods.
+It is notably low or absent is highly refined carbohydrates and processed foods.

 A compromised ability to retain chromium by individuals with type 2 diabetes might contribute to the insulin resistance found in this population.
-Compared with healthy controls, researchers have found 33% lower plasma levels of chromium and 100% higher urine values, suggesting a disruption in the ability to sustain appropriate levels.
+Compared with healthy controls, researchers have found 33% lower plasma levels of this mineral and 100% higher urine values, suggesting a disruption in the ability to sustain appropriate levels.

 Nonsteroidal, anti-inflammatory drugs (NSAIDs) might increase chromium levels by increasing chromium absorption and retention.
 Some of these drugs include ibuprofen (Advil, Motrin, Nuprin, others), indomethacin (Indocin), naproxen (Aleve, Anaprox, Naprelan, Naprosyn), piroxicam (Feldene), aspirin, and others.

-Chromium is safe in amounts found in foods or supplemental amounts not exceeding adequate intake (AI) levels.
+It is safe in amounts found in foods or supplemental amounts not exceeding adequate intake (AI) levels.
 The AI for chromium depends on gender and age.
 For women aged 19 to 50 years, the AI is 25 mcg per day.
 For women aged 51 and older, the AI is 20 mcg.

 Short-term amounts greater than adequate intake (AI) levels appear safe.
 Short-term, chromium picolinate has been safely used in doses up to 1000 mcg per day.
 However, there is insufficient information to establish the safe upper limit of intake.
 There is also some concern that long-term supplemental use may not be safe due to potential mutagenic effects.

-Chromium supplementation might exacerbate renal (kidney) insufficiency.
+Supplementation might exacerbate renal (kidney) insufficiency.